 Verify with PoAcc and PreAcc if they overlap with BIS specifications.

-Seek MC opinion of they may be out of bound for OpenPEPPOL.
+Seek MC opinion if they may be out of bound for OpenPEPPOL.

-If the support for the document type identifier is not challenged then Ticc.
+If the support for the document type identifier is not challenged then TICC:

-Add identifier to OpenPEPPOL code list.
+Add identifier to OpenPEPPOL code lists.

-Notify SMP operators.
+Notify SMP and AP operators.

-In the case when new document identifiers are requested by PreAcc or PoAcc Dev teams the request should still go through the OO service desk.
-The Dev teams are accepted as representatives of OpenPEPPOL Peppol authority.
-These requests do not need to verified or confirmed by MC since such approvals are part of the mandate for the Dev work and comments on identifiers should be handles as part of the review cycles of the development.
+In the case when new document type identifiers are requested by PreAcc or PoAcc Dev teams the request should still go through the OO service desk.
+The Dev teams are accepted as representatives of OpenPEPPOL authority.
+These requests do not need to be verified or confirmed by MC since such approvals are part of the mandate for the Dev work and comments on identifiers should be handled as part of the review cycles of the development.